 After lunch we visited the Bill Baggs Cape Florida State Park and the Florida Light, restored and relocated from the days where the nightly light was the beacon guiding sailors into what is now the Miami Harbor.
 There is a lovely beach, a nice picnic area by the ocean and views of the lighthouse that raise admiration for the people who designed and built it.

-Later in the day we visited David and Jan Ickel, Joan’s cousins, in their temporary home on the 8th floor overlooking the Atlantic Ocean.
-Joan and David reminisced about their years growing up together, the vacation road trips they took, and how their parents bonded over the years as Joan’s father grew his medical practice and David’s father began to practice law a field David continued until he retired into mediation.
+Later in the day we visited David and Jan Ichel, Joan’s cousins, in their temporary home on the 8th floor overlooking the Atlantic Ocean.
+Joan and David reminisced about their years growing up together, and how their parents bonded over the years as Joan’s father grew his medical practice and David’s father began to practice law, a field David continued until he retired into mediation.

-We were drawn to view the power of an afternoon storm as it moved in off the ocean and moved our patio dinner side to stay dinner of grilled salmon.
-Delicious.
-Fortunately, the storm cleared and the chairs dried in time for fresh fruit for desert.
+We were drawn to view the power of an afternoon storm as it moved in off the ocean and moved our patio dinner inside to enjoy our delicious dinner.
+Fortunately, the storm cleared and the chairs dried in time for fresh fruit for dessert outside.
 It was a relaxing and enjoyable evening.